-Consider the feasibility and desirability of video recording and live web streaming University Senate meetings, and archiving those video recordings online for later viewing.
+Charge S-1606: Consider the feasibility and desirability of video recording and live web streaming University Senate meetings, and archiving those video recordings online for later viewing.
 Include in discussions aspects of the issues of transparency, technology, costs, benefits, audience, need, personal privacy of participants, etc. Present arguments both for and against the streaming and archiving.
-Respond to Senate Executive Committee by February 2017.

-The Ad Hoc Committee on Senate Meeting Web Streaming considered this issue three times (10 June, 23 August, and 23 September, 2016) and prepared this report for consideration by the University Senate at a committee-of-the-whole discussion planned for October 14, 2016.
-A final report is due to the Senate Executive Committee by February 2017.
+The Ad Hoc Committee on Senate Meeting Web Streaming met and discussed this issue three times (10 June, 23 August, and 23 September, 2016) and prepared a report for consideration by the University Senate at a committee-of-the-whole discussion on October 14, 2016.